About the table values

 In some contexts, vitamin D is still given in international units (i.u.): 1 i.u. vitamin D = 0.025 µg vitamin D.

 Vitamin E has previously been used as a common name for several variants of tocopherol and tocotrienol.
 Today, only alpha-tocopherol is considered to have vitamin E activity, but the designation alpha-TE is still used (1).
-Be aware that in some foreign tables, other tocopherols and trienoles are also converted to alpha-tocopherol equivalents (9).
+In some foreign tables, other tocopherols and trienoles are also converted to alpha-tocopherol equivalents (6).

 In some contexts, vitamin E is still given in international units (i.u.): 1 i.u. vitamin E = 0.67 mg alpha-tocopherol equivalents.